 Q- Is their Professional Tax in Union Territories?

 No, if you are from a Union Territory of India, you do not need to pay any Professional Tax.
 This is because of the fact that in a Union Territory the level of income is lower than any state.

 Q- Is there any kind of exemptions?

 Yes, there is certain exemption which can be availed and these exemptions also vary from state to state.
 Some of the crucial exemptions are –

-Ans: Professional tax actually paid during the year is allowed as a deduction from salary subject to a maximum deduction of Rs 2500 in a year.
+Professional tax paid during the year is allowed as a deduction from salary subject to a maximum deduction of Rs 2500.